-It is the responsibility of a student to become familiar with the information section of the calendar pertaining to the program in which he/she is enrolled.
-While academic advising and career planning are freely available, it is the student's responsibility to ensure that the courses in which he/she is registered are appropriate to the specific requirements of the degree, diploma or certificate sought.
+It is the responsibility of a student to become familiar with the information section of the calendar pertaining to the program in which they are enrolled.
+While academic advising and career planning are freely available, it is the student's responsibility to ensure that the courses in which they are registered are appropriate to the specific requirements of the degree, diploma or certificate sought.

-Written approval from the appropriate dean or designate is required for degree and diploma students who wish to enrol in more than 18 credits in any given semester.
+Written approval from the appropriate dean or designate is required for academic degree, diploma and certificate students who wish to enrol in more than 18 credits in the fall or winter semester or more than 12 credits over the two Summer Sessions.
 This policy does not apply to students who are enrolled in the Engineering Technology programs.

 To provide students access to specific courses in an orderly, consistent and equitable manner should course vacancies occur or should additional space become available.